-- Computer accessibility

-- Guided study

-- Taped texts/materials
+- Accommodations for entrance exams

+- Textbooks/materials in audio format

 - Note taking assistance

-- Readers/writers
+- Test taking accommodations

-- Adaptive listening equipment

 - Enlarged print materials

+- Adaptive equipment and software

-- Assessment
+- Sign Language interpreters

-- Accommodations for entrance assessment

-- Alternative assessment procedures - Other reasonable accommodations as appropriate
+- Other reasonable accommodations as appropriate

 Use of support services for students with documented disabilities is voluntary.
 Disclosure of request for services will not affect enrollment status or placement into a program or class.